afry-recruitment/toll-calculator/README.md

 To set up the database, follow these steps:

-1. Install a database server by running the docker-compose file as below.
+1. Install a database server by running the docker-compose.yml file as below.
     ```
    version: "3"
    services: